kevc528/aangs-stocks/README.md

 and remove/clear the database with
 `helm uninstall db`

+You can end the web-app/cronjob with:
+`helm uninstall app`

+and remove/clear the database with
+`helm uninstall db`

 -----------------
 ## Local deployment with docker-compose

+If you want to run locally with docker, make sure to change the docker-compose file to have the correct environment variables for email and email password.

 When you make a change to the code, update the docker image using